 Derived and remixed with TinkerCad!, Sketchup and AutoCAD 2013.
 Printed from 3mm natural ABS on a Makerbot Thing-O-Matic Mk 6 Stepstruder and Automated Build Platform running 4.5 Sailfish.

 .27mm layer height

 iPhone 5 Wall Outlet Dock by transcieverfreq is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure transcieverfreq would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure transcieverfreq would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).